 You’ve probably heard the saying, “a picture is worth a thousand words.”
 That is also true on your blog posts.
 The photo on your post sends a message to your reader so that he or she instantly knows what the article is about.
 It should grab their attention and make them want to read more.

 All too often, bloggers forget to include an image, or they use the wrong one.
 The wrong photo can almost be even worse than having no image at all!
-You would not expect a dress company to use an image of a man’s tie to advertise, correct?
+You would not expect a dress company to use a picture of a man’s tie to advertise, correct?
 That holds for you as well.

 Not everyone can take photos.
 I get that.
-In fact, if you are not very good at photography, I advise against taking and using anything you shoot.
+If you are not very good at photography, I advise against taking and using anything you shoot.
 Instead, pay someone to take them for you, or use stock photos.

 There is nothing wrong with using photos that are not your own in your posts.
 However, you cannot just search on Google and use whatever you find.
-That could lead to a lawsuit as you may not have the rights to use it.
-Instead, use one of the paying sites, such as 123rf.com or depositphotos.
+That could lead to a lawsuit as you may not have the right to use it.
+Instead, use one of the paying sites, such as 123rf.com or Depositphotos.
 You can purchase images here to use on your posts.